sewalewsetotaw/alx-airbnb-database/database-script-0x01/README.md

 🔹 Step-by-Step Instructions

 1. Open your terminal (or pgAdmin)

-2. Create a new database
+2. Create a new database:

             CREATE DATABASE airbnb_database

 You can run this inside a PostgreSQL session (via psql) or in pgAdmin’s Query Tool.

 🔹 Option 1: Command Line / Terminal (Recommended)

 👉 On Windows:

 Open Command Prompt or PowerShell.

 Ensure PostgreSQL’s bin directory is in your PATH (e.g., C:\Program Files\PostgreSQL\15\bin).